Shivsrijit/image-viewer-in-C/readme.md

 gcc yourfile.c -o output -lSDL2
 ```

-Works from any directory, any terminal, any editor.
+This works from any directory, any terminal, any editor.